fermyon/developer/content/cloud/deploy.md

 ## Setup

-Firstly, you need to have the latest Spin Version installed and locally available in your path.
+Firstly, you need to have the latest Spin Version installed.
 You can do that by using this command in your terminal:

 ```
 bash curl https://developer.fermyon.dev/downloads/install.sh | bash